FAQ / Grad Links

 Most internal fellowships are not available to MA students.
 It is possible for an MA student to be hired as a teaching assistant or research assistant; however, neither of these is guaranteed with admission.
 There are external fellowships that MA students may bring with them to the program (such as OGS and CGS).

 The Department considers PhD students in Years One through Five as members of the funded cohort.
-The ‘funded cohort’ are students included in the Minimum Funding Guarantee (for details see (http://www.artsci.utoronto.ca/graduate/scholarships).
+The ‘funded cohort’ are students included in the base funding (for details see (http://www.artsci.utoronto.ca/graduate/scholarships).
 Both MA students and PhD students beyond year five are excluded from the funded cohort though they may still, of course, hold external fellowships, or work as teaching assistants or research assistants.